Matt-Graff1/Geoserver-COG-Mosaic/README.md

 - Configuration and Setup:

   - GeoServer and database configuration tutorials are located in the `Setup/` directory.
+  - For a more general overview, look at the `Example_Tutorial.md` file.

 - Jupyter Notebooks (tutorials):